Medicine Hat: Attractions

 Now named the Saamis Tepee, this work of public art is the world's tallest teepee.
 It was installed in 1991 south of the Trans-Canada Highway and at the edge of the Blackfoot buffalo jump, above the Saamis Archeological Site along Seven Persons Creek.
-Commissioned for the 1988 Winter Olympics in Calgary as a symbol of Canada's Plains Indians, it stood 215 feet high (more than 20 storeys) and is 160 feet in diameter at the base.
+Commissioned for the 1988 Winter Olympics in Calgary as a symbol of Canada's Plains Indians, it stood 215 ft high (more than 20 storeys) and is 160 ft in diameter at the base.
 The sculpture was designed by Steve Illes of steel and concrete.
 He had the teepee painted "white for purity, red for the rising and setting sun, and blue for flowing waters".
 Within the teepee are ten circles, with painted illustrations that express ideas about the cultures of the Plains tribes.
 Explanation are on plaques set in the base.
 Although designed to withstand extreme temperatures and winds up to 240 km/h, during a severe windstorm in January 2007, a portion of the teepee was damaged.
 Inspection revealed that extensive weathering had weakened the structure.
 The necessary repairs resulted in lowering the height of Saamis Teepee by approximately 15 ft.